Code-Institute-Submissions/windsurf_event/README.md

 Testing
 -----------------------------------------
-**Automated Testing:**

-Using pythons built-in [Unit Test Framework](https://docs.python.org/3/library/unittest.html), automated tests were carried out on routes and forms.
-A testcase was created by subclassing unittest.TestCase.

-The [test suite](https://github.com/deevdz/milestone-project-3/blob/master/tests/tests.py) was started with a Setup() and ended with a TearDown() in accordance with the [Ordering Test Code](https://docs.python.org/3/library/unittest.html#organizing-test-code) suggested in the Unit Test Framework.

-Automated tests were setup and asserted that all routes behaved as expected i.e 200 - route ok, 404 - route not found.
+**Testing:**
 Tests were established to verify writing to the database and removing from the database i.e. Adding a user to the database and then removing the user and deleting a recipe from the database.

 **Responsiveness Testing:**

-Developer Tools, android mobile phone and android tablet were used to test the appearance of website on mobile/tablet screen size.
+Aandroid mobile phone and Apple tablet were used to test the appearance of website on mobile/tablet screen size.
+Also the Google Chrome developer tool where used to test the mobile appearance of the website on different devices.

 **User Testing:**